 The name ‘pound cake’ has been around for decades!
 The original pound cake recipe called for equal parts of flour, butter, sugar and eggs; one pound of each!
 Modern recipes like mine have changed the proportions and extended the ingredient list to include delicious fillings and flavorings, like lemon zest.
 You can even find pound cakes with chocolate, berries and dried fruit.
 I love to enjoy this lemon pound cake while it’s still warm with a cup of coffee!

-Making Lemon Pound Cake
+Ingredients for Lemon Pound Cake Recipe

 Different Baking Methods